IshitaTakeshi/SoftConfidenceWeighted.jl/README.md

 using SoftConfidenceWeighted

 # C and ETA are hyperparameters.
-# X is a data matrix which each column represents a sample.
+# X is a data matrix which each column represents a data vector.
 # y is corresponding labels.

 model = init(C = 1, ETA = 1, type_ = SCW1)